hannahjan06/kolam_pred/README.md

 ---

-## 📦 Notebooks (Optional)
+## 📦 Training notebooks

-For judges who want to see our workflow:
+For anyone who wants to see our workflow:

 - `preprocess_images.ipynb` → Shows how we converted images to matrix form for model input.
 - `train_model.ipynb` → Contains model training, testing, and saving `.keras` files.

-> ⚠️ These notebooks are not required for running the live demo.

 ---